justin13601/ACES/README.md

 A sample YAML configuration file is provided in `sample_config.yaml`.

-## Recursive Algorithm Description

-A tree structure is constructed based on the windows defined in the configuration file.
-This tree represents the hierarchical relationship between different time windows, where each node represents a window with its specific constraints.
-A set of base functions are required for the algorithm:

-- `summarize_temporal_window()` creates a summary of predicate counts within a specified temporally-bound window.

-- `summarize_event_bound_window()` creates a summary of predicate counts within a specified event-bound window.

-- `summarize_window()` combines the functionalities of the above two functions.

-- `check_constraints()` checks if the predicate counts in a window satisfy the inclusion and exclusion constraints of the window.

-`query_subtree()` is recursively called to query each subtree in the tree structure in a depth-first manner.
-The function first summarizes the temporal- or event-bound window defined at each node by calling `summarize_window()`.
-Then, the returned summaries are filtered accordingly by `check_constraints()`.
-The resulting valid rows from each recursed node is then merged to form the final result.

 ## Acknowledgements

-**Matthew McDermott**, PhD | *Harvard Medical School*
+**Matthew McDermott**, PhD | *Harvard Medical School* **Jack Gallifant**, MD | *Massachusetts Institute of Technology* **Tom Pollard**, PhD | *Massachusetts Institute of Technology* **Alistair Johnson**, DPhil

 For any questions, enhancements, or issues, please file a GitHub issue.
-For inquiries regarding EventStreamGPT, please refer to the ESGPT repository.
+For inquiries regarding MEDS or EventStreamGPT, please refer to their respective repositories.
 Contributions are welcome via pull requests.